IlyaAI/docs/docs/getting-started/quick-starts/deploy-your-first-java-web-app.md

 * Access to a working instance of [Octopus Deploy](/docs/getting-started/quick-start/install-a-trial-version-of-octopus-deploy.md).
 * A machine running:
 	* [Octopus Tentacle](/docs/getting-started/quick-start/configure-your-infrastructure.md).
-	* A Java web app server.
+	* A running instance of TomCat.
 * A sample war file to deploy.

 ### Upload the app to the Octopus Deploy Library